 In 1995 the state opera companies - Opera Queensland, West Australian Opera, State of South Australia united with the national company, Opera Australia, in a formally constituted partnership known as the Opera Conference, where the companies collaborate to produce and present one new production in most years, and to support opera regional touring throughout Australia.
 The Australian Government and the respective state governments fund the Opera Conference through each opera company's Funding Agreement.
 Funding identified for this purpose is redirected by each opera company to the Opera Conference partnership to fund the collaborative initiatives undertaken.
-In 2020, only one tranche payment was made, with the Funding Bodies approving that the second tranche be repurposed by each company to assist financially through the COVID-19 pandemic.
+In 2020 and 2021, only one tranche payment was made, with the Funding Bodies approving that the second tranche be repurposed by each company to assist financially through the COVID-19 pandemic.

-2020 \$ 2019 \$
+2021 \$ 2020 \$

-Annual funding amount contributed to Opera Conference by Opera Queensland from:
+Annual funding amount contributed to Opera Conference by Opera Queensland from: ·

-State Government funding 28,797 56,687
+State Government funding 29,258 28,797

-Federal Government funding 120,709 237,616
+Federal Government funding 122,640 120,709

-149,506 294,303
+151,898 149,506

 7. Auditors' Remuneration

-KPMG provide their audit services on an honorary basis and receive Corporate Partner status 35,000 35,000
+Audit services provided by KPMG on an honorary basis and receive Corporate Partner status 23,000 35,000

+Audit services - cash 12,000

+35,000 35,000